KEY TAKEAWAYS

 To track the turnover rate as well as other important metrics, you can create custom KPI boards in the Profit.co software.
 You can get started on Profit.co today, or schedule a free demo with our experts.

-When calculating the turnover rate, simply divide the number of employees who resigned in a certain period of time by the total number of employees at the beginning of that period, then multiply it by 100 to get the turnover rate.
+Turnover rate is calculated by dividing the number of employees who left during a period by the total number of employees at the beginning of that period, then multiplying by 100.

 Related Articles